FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/Dapper-Labs-integrates-Filecoin.md

 ![](/uploads/eternal-header.webp)

-### Spotlight on Eternal.gg

-An example of a project on Flow using IPFS and Filecoin
+### Spotlight on Eternal.gg: An example of a project on Flow using IPFS and Filecoin

-**Eternal.gg has been using IPFS to create immutable links between their minted video NFTs and the associated metadata, and is in the process of backing up their content to Filecoin.**
+Eternal.gg has been using IPFS to create immutable links between their minted video NFTs and the associated metadata, and is in the process of backing up their content to Filecoin.

 - IPFS allows content to be referenced based on a fingerprint of the content itself.
 By embedding this reference inside the metadata of an NFT on-chain, an immutable link can be made between a token on the Flow blockchain and the video NFT itself.